Dalyala

 Dalyala (Dhalyala) is a village found in Azad Kashmir in the Khari Sharif area of Pakistan it is composed mostly of Sohlan Rajputs.
 They are said to be of Panwar Rajput descent which is a sub-branch of the Paramara Rajputs.
 The village name is derived from the dhall, a type of shield used in medieval warfare.
-The population of this village is approximately 900.
-Some of the residents are currently residing in the United Kingdom, France, Greece, Hong Kong and Dubai.

 Geography and climate

 Dhalyala is located at 32°56′36″N 73°48′13″E (32.900000, 73.750000) and lies at an altitude of 246 metres (818 ft) above sea-level.

 The village as a whole has a moderate climate.
 In summer, temperatures can reach 43 °C, but the hot spells are comparatively short.
 The winter months are very pleasant with temperatures rarely falling below 1 °C.

 History

 The ancient history of the region has seen it participate in the Indus Valley civilization and the Gandhara Civilization.
 At a later date, the Battle of the Hydaspes took place nearby, between the armies of Alexander the Great and the Indian king Porus.